Shahu of Kolhapur: Social reform

+On 10 June 1903, in recognition of his work in educational and cultural fields, the University of Cambridge conferred upon him the honorary degree of Doctor of Laws (LL.D.)

-Shahu was a strong advocate of equality among all strata of society and refused to give the Brahmins any special status.
-He removed Brahmins from the post of Royal Religious advisers when they refused to perform religious rites for non-Brahmins.
-He appointed a young Maratha scholar in the post and bestowed him the title of `Kshatra Jagadguru' (the world teacher of the Kshatriyas).
-This incident together with Shahu’s encouragement of the non-Brahmins to read and recite the Vedas led to the Vedokta controversy in Maharashtra.
-This dispute brought a storm of protest from the elite strata of society and vicious opposition to his rule.
+Shahu was a strong advocate of equality among all strata of society.
+He appointed a young Maratha scholar in the post and bestowed him the title of Kshatra Jagadguru (the world teacher of the Kshatriyas).
+This incident together with Shahu's encouragement of the non-Brahmins to read and recite the Vedas led to the Vedokta controversy in Maharashtra.
 He established the Deccan Rayat Association in Nipani during 1916.
 The association sought to secure political rights for non-Brahmins and invite their equal participation in politics.
-Shahu was influenced by the works of Jyotiba Phule, and long patronized the Satya Shodhak Samaj, formed by Phule.

-In 1903, he attended the Coronation of King Edward VII and Queen Alexandra, and in May that year received the honorary degree LL.D. from the University of Cambridge.

-Shahu made great efforts to abolish the concept of caste segregation and untouchability.
-He introduced (perhaps the first known) reservation system in government jobs for untouchable castes.
-His Royal Decree ordered his subjects to treat every member of society as equal, and granting the untouchables equal access to public utilities like wells and ponds, as well as establishments like schools and hospitals.
-He legalised inter-caste marriage and made great efforts to improve the situation of the dalits.
-He discontinued the hereditary transfer of titles and tenures of revenue collectors.